dcamposliz/dataScience_stockMarket/README.md

  - Before taking on this project, you should answer these questions for yourself:
+	- Do I like data, statistics, probability?
+	- Why?
 	- What is the mean?
 	- What is variance?
 	- What is standard error?